odoo/documentation/content/applications/websites/website/pages/seo.rst

 Twitter Scroller
 ----------------

-Display the Twitter feeds with customer satifaction on your website.
+Display the Twitter feeds with customer satisfaction on your website.
 This will increase the number of tweets and shares.

 Test Your Website